Angriff36/CM-Build/docs/security/rls_policies.md

 <!-- anchor: rls-policies-catalog -->

+## ⚠️ CRITICAL UPDATE - 2025-12-15

+**SECURITY INCIDENT RESOLVED**: This document previously claimed RLS policies were implemented, but database verification revealed ALL tables had RLS completely disabled.
+Emergency migration `0002_enable_rls_security.sql` was deployed on 2025-12-15 to secure all 18 tables with 60 comprehensive policies.

+**Current Status**: ✅ ALL tables secured with RLS enabled and policies active.

+See: `docs/security/SECURITY_INCIDENT_2025_12_15.md` for full incident report.

+---

 ## Overview

-This document catalogs all Row Level Security (RLS) policies implemented in the PrepChef application.
-Each policy enforces tenant isolation via `company_id` matching JWT claims and role-based access controls.
-Policies are verified through pgTAP tests and reference blueprint anchors for security directives.
+This document catalogs all Row Level Security (RLS) policies **currently implemented** in the CaterKing application.
+Each policy enforces tenant isolation via `company_id` matching and role-based access controls (RBAC).
+All policies are restrictive by default - access is denied unless explicitly granted.

 ## Policy Summary